realtimeradio/sparrow-fpga/README.md

 git submodule update
 ```

+## Repository Layout

+  1. `firmware/`: Directory containing simulink firmware source and related libraries and control scripts.
+  2. `petalinux/`: Directory containing Petalinux build configurations and instructions.
+  3. `zynq_scripts`: Directory containing scripts intended to be run on the Sparrow Zynq ARM CPU.

 ## Building Firmware

 ### Local configuration

+  1. Navigate to the `firmware/` directory.
-First, copy the local environment configuration file `startsg.local.rtr-dev3` and modify to reflect the installation paths of your software tools.
+  2. Copy the local environment configuration file `startsg.local.rtr-dev3` and modify to reflect the installation paths of your software tools.

 ### Starting Simulink